VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/2_TSCC.md

 ### In your local pc open or create this file: `~/.ssh/config`

-Type the following command exactly as it appears below, then press Enter: `vi ~/.ssh/config`
+Exit TSCC (so that you are back on your local machine), then type the following command exactly as it appears below followed by enter:

+`vi ~/.ssh/config`

 Copy and paste the following into the terminal.
 Make sure that the entire thing gets copied and pasted.
 ```bash